Pole barns and stick-built structures are two of the most popular buildings for storing items, raising livestock, or using them as a home.

-You can also find “in-between” sizes like 600 or 1,200 square feet depending on the manufacturer.
+Depending on the manufacturer, you can also find “in-between” sizes like 600 or 1,200 square feet.

 What is a Pole Barn Building?

-A pole barn is a type of structure that is typically used for storage or housing livestock.
+A pole barn is a structure typically used for storage or housing livestock.

-Pole barns are usually made out of wood, but they can also be constructed out of metal or concrete.
+Pole barns are usually made of wood, but they can also be constructed from metal or concrete.

-These buildings are popular because they are relatively cheap and easy to build.
+These buildings are famous because they are relatively cheap and easy to build.

-These are often used to build large agricultural structures with no basement, a high ceiling, and wide-open spaces.
+These are often used to build large agricultural structures with no basements, high ceilings, and wide-open spaces.

 Pole barns are not as strong as stick-built homes, but they can be reinforced with metal or concrete to make them more durable.

-Pole barns may be as small as 8 feet by 10 feet in length, on the tiny side, to 24 feet wide by 40 to 50 feet long, which is on the bigger side.
+Pole barns may be as small as 8 feet by 10 feet in length on the tiny side to 24 feet wide by 40 to 50 feet long on the bigger side.

 Smaller sizes are more popular for storage or shelter for tiny animals, such as sheep and goats.
-The larger sizes are multi-purpose and can be used as a horse barn as well.
+The larger sizes are multi-purpose and can also be used as a horse barn.

-However, for horses and other large animals, you’ll want a larger size that is at least 36 feet wide by 48 to 60 feet long with a minimum height of 8 feet.
+However, for horses and other large animals, you’ll want a larger size, at least 36 feet wide by 48 to 60 feet long, with a minimum height of 8 feet.

 Difference Between Stick-Built Homes and Pole Barns

-Pole barns can be reinforced with metal or concrete to make them more durable, but this will add to the cost.
+Pole barns can be reinforced with metal or concrete to make them more durable, adding to the cost.